khadija-ashraf/LeetCodePopular/src/hashtable/prefixSum/README.md

 ## Approach 1: Brute Force

-Brute Force: Generate every possible sub array (Time Limit Exceeded)
+Brute Force: Generate every possible sub array

 __Algorithm:__
 * Initialize a variable count = 0 to keep track of the number of subarrays with sum equal to k.